Branded operators are increasing their lunch share. But growing popularity of breakfast out threatens to cannibalise lunch trade

 Visit: means 1 person visiting a foodservice establishment.
 A mother, father and two children would count as four visits.

-Total eating out market: for year ending June 2016: 11.3 billion visits.If you have any question about "Competition for Lunch is Hotter Than Ever" press release, please let us know.
+Total eating out market: for year ending June 2016: 11.3 billion visits.If you have any questions about this press release, please contact us.